All the effects of ‘Artistic’ will help you to achieve a unique look for your games. It consists of the following effects:

 When ‘Invert’ (9) is activated, the color is inverted.

 Transform your games into pieces of art in a very easy way.
-Once installed, when you select your ‘Universal Renderer Data’, you will see something like this:
+Once installed, when you select your ‘Universal Renderer Data’, you will have the following Renderer Features to choose from:

 Depending on the selected algorithm, you will see different parameters although all of them have ‘Passes’.
 This parameter specifies the number of passes of the algorithm to be performed.
 If it is 1, the algorithm will only run once per pixel.